Mymyilmaz/idmanagement.gov/_playbooks/playbook-dds.md

 digital signature certificate when not in use, and a log of when it is accessed and re-secured.

 ## Step 3.
-Obtain a Digital Autopen Certificate
+Obtain a Delegated Digital Signature Certificate

 A delegated digital signature certificate may be issued from any Federal PKI Shared Service Provider, though some may need to update their Certificate Practices